-Since module conditions are black boxes to the planner, during invariant generation we cannot make any assumptions about their falling into mutex groups, i.e., for each grounded module condition we introduce a distinct FDR variable that must evaluate to true in every condition where the original module condition occurred.
-Similarly, module durations are represented as numeric fluents in the planner state.
-When accessing a numeric fluent associated with a module call their respective values will be computed by the attached external function.
-Module effects are black boxes for the planner, too; however, they cannot be ignored, since they may affect fluents that are not influenced by any nonmodule effects.
+Since module conditions are "black boxes" to the planner, during invariant generation we cannot make any assumptions about their falling into mutex groups, i.e., for each grounded module condition we introduce a distinct FDR variable that must evaluate to true in every condition where the original module condition occurred.

+Module effects are "black boxes" for the planner, too; however, they cannot be ignored, since they may affect fluents that are not influenced by any non-module effects.
 Using the standard grounding procedure, these fluents would erroneously be compiled away as unreachable.
-To prevent this, the relaxed reachability analysis of TFD/M adds all numeric fluents affected by a module effect whenever the corresponding ground action is detected as reachable.

-Since semantic attachments reason about PDDL, i.e., a propositional representation rather than a FDR, some care
+To prevent

-''' typedef int (conditionCheckerType) (ParameterList & parameterList, predicateCallbackType predicateCallback, numericFluentCallbackType numericFluentCallback, bool heuristic); typedef int (effectApplicatorType) (ParameterList & parameterList, predicateCallbackType predicateCallback, numericFluentCallbackType numericFluentCallback, vector<double>& writtenVars, bool heuristic); typedef double (durationCalculatorType) (ParameterList & parameterList, predicateCallbackType predicateCallback, numericFluentCallbackType numericFluentCallback, bool heuristic); typedef double (durationCalculatorType) (ParameterList & parameterList, predicateCallbackType predicateCallback, numericFluentCallbackType numericFluentCallbackType typedef bool (predicateCallbackType) (PredicateList &predicateList); '''
+''' typedef int (conditionCheckerType)(ParameterList & parameterList, predicateCallbackType predicateCallback, numericFluentCallbackType numericFluentCallback, bool heuristic); typedef int (effectApplicatorType)(ParameterList & parameterList, predicateCallbackType predicateCallback, numericFluentCallbackType numericFluentCallback, '''

+'''

+vector<double>& writtenVars, bool heuristic);

+'''

+'''

+typedef bool (predicateCallbackType) (PredicateList &predicateList);

+'''

-typedef bool (\numericFluentCallbackType) (NumericFluentList\ &numericFluentList);
+typedef bool (numericFluentCallbackType) (NumericFluentList &numericFluentList);

 Figure 4: Main part of the PDDL/M C++-Interface.
-The types of semantic attachments are represented by three types of functions: conditionCheckerType, effectApplicatorType, and durationCalculatorType.
+The two types of semantic attachments are represented by two types of functions: conditionCheckerType and effectApplicatorType.
 Additionally two types of callback functions are defined: One for logic predicates and one for numeric fluents.
-Failures in the callbacks have to be handled by the module, e.g., by returning false for a condition checker.